-Recent reports on the stealing of sensitive data from global companies bring industrial espionage to the forefront of the discussion.
-This subject is increasingly part of the real world of critical infrastructures since, in an extremely competitive and globalized market, ethical competition is often overlooked, causing the incessant pursuit of secret information from competing companies.
+Recent news about the theft of sensitive data from global companies brings industrial espionage to the focus of the discussion.
+This issue is increasingly part of the real world of critical infrastructures since, in an extremely competitive and globalized market, ethical competition is often left out, causing the incessant search for secret information from competing companies.

 Do not let confidential data from your automation plants be stolen.
 Get to know our solutions for data security.

 With the entry into force of the LGPD / GDPR, General Law on Data Protection, Brazilian companies of all sizes will have to invest in data security and implement compliance systems to detect and prevent violations of personal data, avoiding penalties and fines that can reach up to 50 million reais per incident.

 The introduction of the LGPD / GDPR has business impact as it forces utilities to re-evaluate their data collection, security, and upgrade policies of existing systems to minimize possible leakage of sensitive information from individuals.

 Figure: Data privacy for utilities